Swynnerton: HS2

 Government plans for a new high speed rail line (part of what was known as HS2) to pass directly to the north of the village were first confirmed in 2013.

-It immediately provoked controversy, with the nearest station intended for Crewe railway station over 20 miles away, due to local impact and lack of considered benefits to Staffordshire including from current resident of Swynnerton Hall, Lord Stafford.
+It immediately provoked controversy, with the nearest station intended for Crewe railway station over 20 miles away, due to local impact and lack of considered benefits to Staffordshire including from the current resident of Swynnerton Hall, Lord Stafford.

 When the act of parliament for HS2a (West Midlands - Crewe) received Royal Assent works by HS2 Ltd intensified, the compulsory land purchase process began which included a small number of properties, farmland and woodland on the edge of the village.

 In late 2021 eco campaigners opposed to the destruction of specific ancient woodlands along the route arrived outside the village and set up encampments within local woodlands earmarked for demolition.
 They sought the support of the local community through flyering and Facebook via what was called the 'Bluebell Wood HS2 Resistance Camp'.
 The group grew to over 1,000 members suggesting either strong local environmental concern or NIMBYism.
-Despite being served an eviction notice in March 2022 were only removed after exhausting supplies in tunnels in July.
+Despite being served an eviction notice in March 2022 they were only removed after exhausting supplies in tunnels in July.

-Work then continued with updates from hs2 to residents, with security to prevent return of protestors and early earth works related to gas pipelines.
+Work then continued with updates from HS2 to residents, with security to prevent return of protestors and early earth works related to gas pipelines.

-In March 2023 the Transport Secretary Mark Harper announced a two year 'phased delay' to HS2 due to spiraling costs.
+In March 2023 the Transport Secretary Mark Harper announced a two year 'phased delay' to HS2 due to spiralling costs.
 As a result of this, the encampments outside the village were largely abandoned and leaflets issued to residents advised 90% of works intended to be progressed were being put on hold.

 In September 2023 at the Conservative Party Conference in Manchester, Prime Minister Rishi Sunak announced that HS2 north of Birmingham was being scrapped.
 It was now expected the local land will be resold and the project will not be renewed, as the Labour Party had not recommitted to the project should it win the next general election.